yogi0001122/python/README.md

 	     -  -d or --delete    <RepoName>  : To delete  the repo
 	     - -a or --archive   <RepoName>  : To archive the repo

-- [BuildFlaskAPI] (./python-flask-app/README.md) - Build Python Flask API
+- [BuildFlaskAPI](./python-flask-app/README.md) - Build a Python Flask API